jhelpgg/ComposeClean/common/doc/Common.md

 Represents a modifiable value.

 In compose it will be used to crete a handler in composable view but need to be manipulate by the model.
-Those values must be create in composable method from same module, tah's why we use this to create them and give the hand to the model.
+Those values must be create in composable method from same module, that's why we use this to create them and give the hand to the model.

 [RecyclerModel](../src/main/java/fr/jhelp/compose/ui/recycler/RecyclerModel.kt)